How to Give Your Video a Case of the Virals

 Above: the common cold

-Viral videos don’t always have a rhyme or reason; seems they either have a whole lotta strategy behind them (for example, those created by a company for marketing) or that certain “je ne sais quoi” that strikes a chord in people and spreads like wildfire with little planning.
-If we take a look at Visible Measures’ report of the 100 million views club, we see the members consist of a random conglomeration of user generated content, music videos and film clips.
+Viral videos don’t always have a rhyme or reason; it seems they either have a whole lot of strategy behind them (for example, those created by a company for marketing) or that certain “je ne sais quoi” that strikes a chord in people and spreads like wildfire with little planning.

-What we can say for certain is companies like Visible Measures and a handful of others are making entire careers out of making a framework for viral video strategy.
-In fact, Visible Measures has mapped out a formula for studying and measuring the effects of videos, based on criteria like placements, views and sentiment analysis.
+Let’s take, for example, a company known as Visible Measures.
+They were a company that specialized in making videos go viral.
+Companies like Visible Measures and a handful of others are making entire careers out of making a framework for viral video strategy.
+In fact, Visible Measures has mapped out a formula for studying and measuring the effects of videos, based on criteria like placements, views, and sentiment analysis.
 Check out this graph of the company’s methodology:

 Visible Measures viral video methodology